------------------------------

 diversity -- cultural competency -- equity assurance -- civil rights --

-racial prejudice -- black history -- Asian -- Hispanic -- Native -- Indian
+racial prejudice -- special emphasis -- black history -- Asian -- Hispanic -- Native -- Indian

 -- gender"